Gigolo Aunts: Early history

 The band was formed by middle school students Steve Hurley, Dave Gibbs, Phil Hurley, and Paul Brouwer in 1981 in Potsdam, New York, United States, originally known as Sniper.
 In 1986, their name changed to Gigolo Aunts (after the Syd Barrett song, "Gigolo Aunt", from his 1970 album Barrett) and became a staple on the Northern New York music scene, gaining a reputation for frenetic live sets that featured the close harmonies of the Hurley brothers and Gibbs.
 In the summer of 1987 the band relocated to Boston, Massachusetts, and within a year were signed to Hoboken's Coyote Records (then home of the Feelies and Yo La Tengo).
 Their first album entitled Everybody Happy was produced by former Bongo bassist (and late version Velvet Underground member), Rob Norris, and released in 1988.
-After touring up and down the east coast, the band returned to Boston and began working on their follow up album with producer Paul Kolderie.
+After touring up and down the east coast, the band returned to Boston and began working on their follow up album with producer Paul Q. Kolderie.
 Early in the sessions, Coyote Records folded, and only a handful of songs were finished.
 After a year of slugging in out in the Boston clubs and recording new songs with Kolderie, the band completed Tales from the Vinegar Side, which was released only in Spain on Impossible Records in 1990.
 The album produced a modest Boston area radio hit in "Down on Me".

 Chart success

-In fall 1991, the band released the "Bloom"/"Cope" 7 inch single on their own Summerville records.
+In fall 1991, the band released the "Bloom"/"Cope" 7 inch single on their own Summerville Records.
 The single garnered rave reviews on both sides of the Atlantic and heavy Boston area airplay, which led to a record deal with Fire Records in the UK.
 An EP, Full-On Bloom, was released in July 1993 and an album, Flippin' Out, made with producers Mike Deneen and Adam Lasus, was released in the UK in October 1993.
 The band supported Suede and the Cranberries on their first major U.S. tour and a tour of Japan.
-The band toured extensively in Europe in support of Flippin' Out, opening for the Wonderstuff.
+The band toured extensively in Europe in support of Flippin' Out, opening for The Wonder Stuff.

 After signing to RCA Records in the US early in 1994, the band released the slightly altered American version of Flippin' Out and spent the year supporting the record in Europe and America.
 Their biggest commercial success was the single, "Where I Find My Heaven", which featured in the soundtrack to the film Dumb and Dumber, and as the opening music to the British sitcom Game On.
 The single release of "Where I Find My Heaven" broke into the Top 30 in the UK Singles Chart early in 1995.
 The band also composed the song, "Little Wild One", for the movie, That Thing You Do!